tylerlwsmith/resume/README.md

 ## Livereload

-For a better development experience, Livereload is used to show edits in the browser without refreshing having to refresh the page.
-Changes to CSS and JS files are instant, but changes to EJS files require a full server restart with Nodemon.
-This is because live reload is designed to serve files.

-The current maintainer offered a workaround in [a GitHub issue](https://github.com/napcs/node-livereload/issues/68#issuecomment-310928233) that may be worth implementing in the future.
-The current implementation is based on this [Stack Overflow answer](https://stackoverflow.com/a/60542066/7759523).
+For a better development experience, LiveReload is used to show edits in the browser without refreshing having to refresh the page.
+Changes to CSS, JS and EJS files are instant.
+Normally, EJS files would require a full server reload using Nodemon, but the current LiveReload maintainer offered a workaround in [a GitHub issue](https://github.com/napcs/node-livereload/issues/68#issuecomment-310928233) that is impelemented on this project.